Twitter suspends journalists who wrote about Elon Musk

 Several of the reporters suspended Thursday night had been writing about that new policy and Musk’s rationale for imposing it, which involved his allegations about a stalking incident that affected his family on Tuesday night in Los Angeles.

 “Same doxxing rules apply to ‘journalists’ as to everyone else,” Musk tweeted Thursday.
+He later added: “Criticizing me all day long is totally fine, but doxxing my real-time location and endangering my family is not.”

 “Doxxing” refers to disclosing online someone’s identity, address, or other personal details.